 Dumps OIDs as parts of the data in each table.
-Use this option if your application references the OID columns in some way (for example, in a FOREIGN KEY constraint).
+Use this parameter if your application references the OID columns in some way.
 If the preceding situation does not occur, do not use this parameter.

-- -O, --no-owner
+- -O. --no-owner

 Does not output commands to set ownership of objects to match the original database.
-By default, gs\dump issues the ALTER OWNER or SET SESSION AUTHORIZATION command to set ownership of created database objects.
+By default, qs\dump issues the ALTER OWNER or SET

+SESSION AUTHORIZATION command to set ownership of created database objects.
 These statements will fail when the script is running unless it is started by a system administrator (or the same user who owns all of the objects in the script).
 To make a script that can be used by any user for restoration and give the user ownership of all objects, specify -O.